kubernetes-sigs/lws/keps/846-disaggregatedset-slices/README.md

 ### Per-Slice Reconciliation

 `Reconcile` computes the (DisaggregatedSet-wide) target revision once, then iterates slice indices `[0, slices)`.
 For each slice it runs the existing per-DisaggregatedSet logic scoped to that slice: drained-revision cleanup, the rolling-update-vs-simple decision, and Service reconciliation.

-All listing, creation, and rolling-update calls are filtered by the slice label.
+All listing, creation, and rolling-update calls are scoped to the slice via the slice label.
+Legacy LWS that carry no slice label are bucketed into slice 0 (see [Backward Compatibility](#backward-compatibility)).

 Crucially, the **rolling-update planner is unchanged**.
 The N-dimensional algorithm ([KEP-766](/keps/766-DisaggregatedSet)) operates on the per-role replica vectors of a single slice; running it once per slice yields independent per-slice rollouts with no new algorithm.
 The controller aggregates the per-slice reconcile results (e.g. requeue) into a single result.